Pistonomaxime/DeepLearning-on-JPEG/README.md

 You can install these dependencies with `pip install -r requirements.txt`.

+## Usage

-Creation_data_sets.py file, create train and test directories, in which MNIST or CIFAR-10 JPEG compresed images are stored.
+`Creation_data_sets.py` file, create train and test directories, in which MNIST or CIFAR-10 JPEG compresed images are stored.
 This program needs as input the desired JPEG quality.
 Caution, those direcories will be created in the current directory.

-Once images data sets are created, Creation_DC_AC_pur.py partially decompress JPEG algorithm until it finds the entropy encoded DC and AC elements.
+Once images data sets are created, `Creation_DC_AC_pur.py` partially decompress JPEG algorithm until it finds the entropy encoded DC and AC elements.

-Next Prog_complet.py allows to create the differents data sets i.e. LD, NB, Center, DCT, Quantif, Pred, ZigZag from entropy decoded coefficient.
+`Next Prog_complet.py` allows to create the differents data sets i.e. LD, NB, Center, DCT, Quantif, Pred, ZigZag from entropy decoded coefficient.

-Finally Deeplearning.py allows to choose on what data set you want to use a choosen Machine learning algorithm.
+Finally `Deeplearning.py` allows to choose on what data set you want to use a choosen Machine learning algorithm.

-Just launch main.py which regroup all thoses programs whith instructions.
+Just launch `main.py` which regroup all thoses programs whith instructions.